Frequently Asked Questions

 The practice…

-A household conversation is a group of 2-5 people who meet weekly, 3 weeks per month.
-On the 4th week, household conversation groups meet together for a larger discussion, lead by the a trained CruCon “conversation partner.”
+While Household Conversation Groups meet weekly for 3 weeks per month.
+On the 4th week, household conversation groups meet together for a larger discussion, lead by the a trained CruCon Conversation Partner.
 CruCon is scalable— it can work with 2 to 10 household groups.

 In our mission to transform content into connection through conversation, the CruCon team curates the very best content from leading Christian creators, thinkers, and practitioners.
 We arrange this content (books, movies, articles, etc) as “conversation pieces” in a 12 week series.
 Disciplers and youth engage the content together as the basis of their discussions.